Scottish-Tech-Army/soundscape-backend/docs/operations.md

 The function app (that triggers VM creation for ingestion) generate logs when they run.
 They are not usually very important, but if you need them, they are shown here.

-- `Andoroid function app logs`: all low level logs from Azure Functions.
+- `Android function app logs`: all low level logs from Azure Functions.

+### Photon logs

+Photon log queries are as follows.

+- `Photon VM logs - high level`: high level logs from the photon server, showing initialisation

+- `Photon Container logs`: logs from the containers running on the photon server, showing what both the photon instance itself and the health container are doing.

+- `Photon VM instance count`: a view of VM capacity and instance counts over time.

+- `Photon function app logs`: all low level logs from Azure Functions; more interesting than for the other cases as the function app logic is more complex.

+**FIXME** - should have front door logs here too